pytorch/pytorch/aten/src/ATen/native/README.md

 this generates the function `at::where(cond, self, other)` and the method `self.where(cond, other)`.

-By default, ATen generates both function and method variants for a native function.
+By default, ATen generates only the function variant for a native function.
-Generally, the function variant is always useful; however, you may not wish to generate a method variant.
+When should you also generate a method variant?
 Tensor operations as methods are appropriate for "core" Tensor operations (e.g., add, sub, etc.), but not for more complicated neural network layers (e.g., `conv2d`) and internal functions designed specifically for binding (e.g., `cudnn_convolution`).

 ### `dispatch`